Georgia Tech: Modern history

 Founded as the Georgia School of Technology, Georgia Tech assumed its present name in 1948 to reflect a growing focus on advanced technological and scientific research.
-It is known as one of the three major prestigious institutes of technology in the United States along with the Massachusetts Institute of Technology in the northeast and the California Institute of Technology in the west.
-Unlike the similarly named institutions, the Georgia Institute of Technology is a public institution.

 Under President Blake Ragsdale Van Leer's tenure, Tech went through a significant change, expanded its campus with new facilities, added new engineering courses, and became the largest engineering institute in the South and the third largest in the US.
+The first Ph.D. was awarded in 1950 in electrical engineering.
 Van Leer also admitted the first female students to regular classes in 1952 and began steps toward integration.
 He stood up to Georgia governor Marvin Griffin's demand to bar Bobby Grier from participating in the 1956 Sugar Bowl game between Georgia Tech and Grier's University of Pittsburgh.
 After Van Leer's death, his wife Ella Lillian Wall Van Leer bought a house on campus and opened it to female students to support their success.
 She also set up the first sorority on campus along with a Society of Women Engineers chapter.
 In 1968 women could enroll in all programs at Tech.
 Industrial Management was the last program to open to women.
 The first women's dorm, Fulmer Hall, opened in 1969.
 Rena Faye Smith, appointed as a research assistant in the School of Physics in 1969 by Dr. Ray Young, in X-Ray Diffraction, became the first female faculty member (research) in the School of Physics.
 She went on to earn a Ph.D. at Georgia State University and taught physics and instructional technology at Black Hills State University – 1997–2005 as Rena Faye Norby.
 She served as a Fulbright Scholar in Russia 2004–2005.
 Women constituted 30.3% of the undergraduates and 25.3% of the graduate students enrolled in Spring 2009.